ibm-cloud-docs/BlockStorage/use-luks-red-hat-enterprise-linux-6-full-disk-encryption.md

    ```
    {: screen}

 8. Write random data to `/dev/mapper/cryptData` on the encrypted device.
-This action ensures that the outside world sees this as random data, which means it is protected against disclosure of usage patterns.
+This action makes sure that the outside world sees this as random data, which means it is protected against disclosure of usage patterns.
 This step can take a while.

    ```sh
    shred -v -n1 /dev/mapper/cryptData